dalpo/Sweetlytics/README.md

+# Sweetlytics
+Google Analytics CakePHP Plugin

 # Install
 Several possibilities :

-* `git clone git://github.com/msadouni/cakephp-plugin-google-analytics.git google_analytics` in your plugin directory
+* `git clone git://github.com/dalpo/Sweetlytics.git` in your plugin directory *
-* Download and unzip into a `google_analytics` folder in your `plugins` folder
+* Download and unzip into a `Sweetlytics` folder in your `plugins` folder *
-* If your project is already versioned with Git : `git submodule add git://github.com/msadouni/cakephp-plugin-google-analytics.git plugins/google_analytics`
+* If your project is already versioned with Git:
+* `git submodule add git://github.com/dalpo/Sweetlytics.git app/Plugin/Sweetlytics`

 # Configuration
 Duplicate `config/google_analytics.php.default` into `config/google_analytics.php` and fill your account information in `$google_analytics` array